Cairo City – The Beating Heart of Egypt

 How many days are enough to explore Cairo?

-Ideally, 3 to 5 days allow you to cover the major landmarks and get a feel of the city’s culture and pace.
+Ideally 3 to 5 days to cover main sites and enjoy the city’s rhythm.

 What’s the best way to get around in Cairo?